Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Mathematical Preliminaries

 A \textbf{group of symmetries} or simply \textbf{group} consists of a set $G$ together with a composition map $\circ \colon G \times G \to G$.
 The composition map is required to be associative and have an identity $1 \in G$.
 Most importantly, composition with any element of $G$ is required to be invertible.

 Groups are abstract objects, but they become concrete when we let them act.
 A group $G$ has an \textbf{action} on a set $S$ if there is an action map $\cdot \colon G \times S \to S$ which is compatible with the composition law.
 We say further that $S$ is a \textbf{$G$-representation} if the set $S$ is a vector space and the group acts on $S$ by linear transformations.
-Weyl's Theorem states that all finite-dimensional representations of a compact Lie group, such as the plane rotation group $\mathrm{SO}(2,\mathbb{R})$, are classified by their decomposition into different irreducible representations.

 \begin{definition}[invariant, equivariant] Let $f \colon X \to Y$ be a function and $G$ be a group.
 Assume $G$ acts on $X$ and $Y$.
 The function $f$ is \textbf{$G$-equivariant} if $f(gx) = g f(x)$ for all $x \in X$ and $g \in G$.
 The function $f$ is \textbf{$G$-invariant} if $f(gx) = f(x)$ for all $x \in X$ and $g \in G$. \end{definition}